phillipclapham/automatic-spoon/README.md

-# phillipclapham.github.io / phillipclapham.com
+# automatic-spoon / phill.soupcansam.com
-Phillip Clapham's Personal Portfolio
+Phillip Clapham's Professional Portfolio

 ## Specs
 No frontend frameworks used.
-UpUp library used service worker.
+UpUp library used for service worker.

 ## Contact Me
 Find me @phillipclapham at LinkedIn and GitHub